Tri Bourne

-Tri Bourne (born June 20, 1989 in Oahu, Hawaii) is a professional beach volleyball player, former professional indoor player and NCAA Division 1 Men's Volleyball player for the USC Trojans.
+Tri Bourne (born June 20, 1989 in Oahu, Hawaii) is a professional American beach volleyball player.
+He was formerly a professional indoor player and NCAA Division 1 Men's Volleyball player for the USC Trojans.
 He has been a part of the United States indoor and beach national teams since 2005.
 He was born on the Hawaiian island of Oahu, where he grew up.
 His father Peter Bourne and mother Katy Bourne are both triathletes.

 Bourne and Jake Gibb finished 9th at the 2020 Summer Olympics after replacing Taylor Crabb who tested positive for COVID-19.
-Bourne is currently partnered with Trevor Crabb.
+Bourne is currently partnered with Evan Cory.

+Bourne announced his retirement in 2025, and retired after playing in his AVP tournment, the Manhattan Beach Open 2025.